Q&A: Everything You Should Know About Government Shutdowns

 Congress frequently passes CRs when lawmakers are unable to agree on appropriations before a deadline, and occasionally multiple CRs are necessary to fund the government for an entire fiscal year.
 Congress also sometimes relies on CRs during presidential transition years.
 In FY 2001, for example, a series of intense congressional negotiations leading up to the 2000 election led to a series of 10 one-day CRs.
 In total, Congress funded the first three months of that fiscal year with 21 continuing resolutions.

 Not surprisingly, CRs have been quite prevalent recently and were used to fund the government entirely in FY 2011, when eight CRs were passed, and in FY 2013, when two CRs were passed.
 In fiscal years 2012, 2014, 2015, 2016, 2020, and 2021, CRs were used to fund the government for roughly a quarter of each year.
-FY 2017 funding negotiations necessitated three CRs before the passage of an omnibus appropriations bill in May 2017, and FY 2018 negotiations required five CRs before the passage of an omnibus in March 2018.
-In FY 2019, a CR was used for seven of the 12 appropriations bills for more than one-third of the year before the enactment of an omnibus in February 2019, while the remaining five appropriations bills were funded before the fiscal year began.
+For FY 2022, the current fiscal year, appropriations were completed in March, nearly halfway through the fiscal year, requiring four CRs.
+Stopgap measures were used for more than one-third of the year in FY 2019, nearly half the year in FY 2018, and more than half the year in FY 2017.
 The most recent year when a full-year appropriations bill passed before the fiscal year began and no CRs were necessary was FY 1997.

 What are the disadvantages of using CRs?

 Continuing resolutions have several negative implications for the budget’s overall efficiency.
 CRs usually continue funding at the past year’s level without any regard for changing policy needs or the value of each program within an agency.
-Using a continuing resolution wastes hundreds of hours of careful consideration and program evaluation incorporated into each agency’s budget submission.
-For instance, the President’s annual budget proposes a list of eliminations and reductions of programs that are duplicative or ineffective; a continuing resolution will continue to fund these unwanted programs.
-Finally, the use of continuing resolutions disrupts activities within agencies, makes it difficult to plan or start future projects, and costs staff time to revise work plans every time the budget changes.
+Using a CR wastes hundreds of hours of careful consideration and program evaluation incorporated into each agency’s budget submission.
+For instance, the President’s annual budget proposes a list of eliminations and reductions of programs that are duplicative or ineffective; a CR will continue to fund these unwanted programs.
+Finally, the use of CRs disrupts activities within agencies, makes it difficult to plan or start future projects, and costs staff time to revise work plans every time the budget changes.

 How is Congress addressing funding?

-Although Congress has not yet enacted any appropriations bills as of mid-September, the House has passed nine out of 12 appropriations bills.
-The full Senate has not yet taken any action on appropriations for FY 2022, despite the Senate Appropriations Committee reporting out three of its bills.
+Although Congress has not yet enacted any appropriations bills as of mid-September, the House has passed six out of 12 appropriations bills.
+The full Senate has not yet taken any action on appropriations for FY 2023, despite the Senate Appropriations Committee releasing all 12 of its bills.
 The House and Senate would have to agree on and pass the same versions of the bills before they are presented to the President for his signature.
-Congress is expected to consider a continuing resolution that would extend funding, largely at current levels, to allow more time to complete appropriations.
-For more about the status of specific appropriations bills, see Appropriations Watch: FY 2022.
+Congress is expected to consider a CR that would extend funding, largely at current levels, to allow more time to complete appropriations.
+For more about the status of specific appropriations bills, see Appropriations Watch: FY 2023.

 How does a shutdown differ from a default?